keil4ni/106-proj2/README.md

-##**DSC 106 — Project 2: Persuasive or Deceptive Visualization**
+# DSC 106 — Project 2: Persuasive or Deceptive Visualization

-This repository contains a single‐page HTML report that states our proposition, presents two visualizations (one *for* and one *against* the proposition) with detailed design decisions and rationale, and ends with a final reflection.
+This repository contains a single-page HTML report that states our proposition, presents two visualizations (one *for* and one *against* the proposition) with detailed design decisions and rationale, and ends with a final reflection.

 ---

-## 📁 Contents
+### Contents

 .
 ├── index.html        # Final report page
 ├── styles.css        # Styling for the report